 Greenwald writes, “The job of the press is to disprove the falsehoods that power invariably disseminates to protect itself.
 Without that type of journalism, abuse is inevitable.”

-There are several precedents in history where many rulers played tub-thumpers by invoking external threats to justify their acts of vengeance.
+There are several precedents in history where many rulers played tub-thumpers.
+They invoked external threats to justify their acts of vengeance.
 The NSA’s invocation of the grave terrorism threats to justify surveillance stands no different, Greenwald writes.
 I doubt if this book would have materialized had the NSA used its wherewithal to hunt down terrorists.
-But instead, the NSA went overboard with its mission.
+But the NSA went overboard with its mission instead.

 It started collecting communications records of its own people, snooped on the influential G7 politicians, intercepted the communications of big corporations (corporate espionage).
 Much of the data collection has patently nothing to do with terrorism.
 Here’s Greenwald: “The NSA is the definitive rogue agency: empowered to do whatever it wants with very little control, transparency or accountability.”

 We have come a long way from the days of Project Shamrock and today’s surveillance is more pervasive and massively intrusive.
 With Donald Trump at the helm of affairs, one thing is certain – the world will be a more chaotic place.
 The NSA, with whatever resources it still lacked, will receive an enormous impetus in its mission of ‘collect it all’.
-Yes, things are bound to go awry.
-Anyways, my thumbs up to Greenwald’s book, it’s a disturbing subject alright, but the one that brings a dose of hard reality to the table.
+Yes, things will go awry.
+Anyways, my thumbs up to Greenwald’s book.
+It’s a disturbing subject alright, but the one that brings a dose of hard reality to the table.